jpoiri/gingerbread-decorator/README.md

 # About

-This is phaser webpack boilerplate
+This is gingerbread painting game.

 # Prerequisites